appbaseio/reactive-manual/content/docs/search-components/CategorySearch.md

 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange`, `onValueChange` and `onQueryChange`,
 4. specify how search suggestions should be filtered using `react` prop,
+5. use your own function to render suggestions using `onSuggestion` prop,
-5. add the following [synthetic events](https://reactjs.org/events.html) to the underlying `input` element:
+6. add the following [synthetic events](https://reactjs.org/events.html) to the underlying `input` element:
     - onBlur
     - onFocus
     - onKeyPress